Plymouth Autism Spectrum Service

 P.A.S.S. offers a Specialist Training and Consultation Service available to adult Livewell Southwest services and relevant adult Plymouth City Council services.

-The aim of the training that P.A.S.S will provide is to develop teams/practitioners’ understanding of autism and provide an opportunity to enhance knowledge and skills in adapting practice when working with adults with autism.
+P.A.S.S. provides training to develop teams/practitioners’ understanding of autism and provide an opportunity to enhance knowledge and skills in adapting practice when working with adults with autism.
 Adults with autism have the right to equitable access and service provision to health and social care services.
-P.A.S.S. is not a care-coordinating or case holding service and therefore will work with you but not instead of you.
+P.A.S.S. is not a care-coordinating or case holding service and therefore will work with practitioners but not instead of practitioners already working with the person..

 Teams and practitioners can access the specialist training and consultation service by emailing [email protected]